openstack/neutron/doc/source/contributor/internals/openvswitch_firewall.rst

 There are three tables where packets are sent once they get through the OVS firewall pipeline.
 The tables can be used by other mechanisms using OpenFlow that are supposed to work with the OVS firewall.
-Packets sent to ``table 91`` are considered accepted by the egress pipeline and won't be processed further.
-``NORMAL`` action is used by default in this table.
+Packets sent to ``table 91`` are considered accepted by the egress pipeline, and will be processed so that they are forwarded to their destination by being submitted to a NORMAL action that results in Ethernet flood/learn processing.
+Note that ``table 91`` merely resubmits to ``table 94``that contains the actual NORMAL action; this allows to have``table 91`` be a single places where the NORMAL action can be overriden by other components (currently used by ``networking-bagpipe`` driver for ``networking-bgpvpn``).

 Packets sent to ``table 92`` were processed by the ingress filtering pipeline.
 As packets from the ingress filtering pipeline were injected to its destination, ``table 92`` receives copies of those packets and therefore default action is ``drop``.
 Finally, packets sent to ``table 93`` were filtered by the firewall and should be dropped.
 Default action is ``drop`` in this table.

 In regard to the performance perspective, please note that only the first accepted packet of each connection session will go to ``table 91`` and ``table 92``.

 Upgrade path from iptables hybrid driver